 4. Straw Toppers

 Straw toppers are definitely a trend we’ve been following this past year.
 They are a fun accessory that the kids especially love but also come in handy at get togethers as a way of identifying drinks.
-These mermaid straw toppers or hearts and stars straw toppers are great examples.
+They can even be made into cake toppers!
+These hearts and stars straw toppers and Happy Birthday cake topper are great examples.